DionTanjung/master_thesis/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
 title: Home
 ---

+<h4 >Thesis for the degree of Master of Science</h4>

-<h1>Title</h1> On-demand Opportunistic and Network Codingbased solutions for LPWA Forwarder
+<h1> On-demand Opportunistic and Network Codingbased solutions for LPWA Forwarder </h1>

+Department of Electrical and Computer Engineering

+The Graduate School

+Pusan National University